 Stroking: critisism sandwiched between compliments

 Some students wrote to me the other day for help with a colleague at Heriot-Watt.
-They needed more worked examples in his lectures but couldn't find the words to ask him.
+They needed more worked examples in his lectures but couldn’t find the words to ask him.
 How to communicate their needs firmly but constructively?
-So I told them about stroking.
+I told them about stroking.

 To stroke is to sandwich constructive critisism between two compliments.
 I was taught this as a technical term by Professor Cowan during a PGCAP training lecture on effective feedback — more on that shortly.
 As a public service I offer the following stroking template to all you students out there.
 Feel free to tailor it to your specific needs: